 “Call it a clan, call it a network, call it a tribe, call it a family: Whatever you call it, whoever you are, you need one.”— Jane Howard

-All of us have a fundamental need for human connection.
+All of us have a need for human connection.
 Not just any connections, but quality connections.
-That means we need to be in the presence of people who ‘get us’ and appreciate our quirkiness, while also offering us a safe haven of acceptance, understanding and support.
+That means we need to be in the presence of people who ‘get us’ and appreciate our quirkiness, and supports us.

 Ever since we were kids, we gravitated towards those with whom we share commonalities and who had traits that we admire.
 Whether this special group of individuals come from our families, schools or communities, they satisfy an important need for companionship and our deep need to be seen, and understood.
 We refer to this special group as our “tribe”.

 The traditional definition of a tribe is “a group of people, often of related families, who live together, sharing the same language, culture, and history, especially those who do not live in towns or cities”.